hibbitts-design/docsify-this/docs/README.md

 <h2>Web Page Builder</h2>

 <p style="margin-bottom:-8px;">Turn your online Markdown files into styled, responsive web pages using the form below.
-The resulting Docsify-This page can be shared as a standalone link or embedded into just about any platform.</p>
+The resulting Docsify-This page can be shared as a standalone link or embedded into almost any platform.</p>

 **Markdown File URL** (GitHub, Codeberg or raw source URL):
 <textarea